tenstorrent/tt-topology/README.md

 ## Linear

-The linear layout, as the name suggests is a layout where all chips are connected by a single line.
+The linear layout, as the name suggests, is a layout where all chips are connected in a single line.
 The coordinates are assigned by finding a cycle in the graph and then assigning coordinates in order.

-Command to generate a linear layout
+The command to generate a linear layout is:

 ```
-$ tt-topology -l linear -f linear_layout.png
+$ tt-topology -l linear -p linear_layout.png
 ```

-For a host with 2 n300 cards and 4 n300 cards, the command will generate a layouts that look as follows -
+For a host with two n300 cards and four n300 cards, the command will generate layouts that look like the following:

 <p align="center">
   <img src="images/linear_layout_2x4.png?raw=true" alt="linear_layout_2x4" width="47%"/>